Commerce Exam > Commerce Notes > Accountancy Class 11 > NCERT Solution - Introduction to Accounting

 Difference between Debtors and Creditors is given below.

-Gain: Gain is incidental to the business.
-They arise from irregular activities or non-recurring transactions; for example, profit on sale of fixed assets, appreciation in value of asset, profit on sale of investment, etc.
+• Gain - Gain is incidental to the business.
+They arise from irregular activities or non-recurring transactions; for example, profit on the sale of fixed assets, appreciation in the value of an asset, profit on the sale of investment, etc.

-Profit: This refers to the excess of revenue over the expense.
+• Profit - This refers to the excess of revenue over the expense.
 It is normally categorised into gross profit or net profit.
 Net profit is added to the capital of the owner, which increases the owner’s capital.
-For example, goods sold above its cost.
+For example, goods sold above their cost.

-Ans.
-Accounting information should be comparable because of the following reasons.
+Ans: Accounting information should be comparable for the following reasons.

 2. It also helps in intra-firm comparisons that help in determining the changes and also to ascertain the results of various policies and plans adopted in different time periods.
 This also helps to figure out the errors, ascertain growth and assist in management planning.